 6. Ongoing Support is Usually Better

 Usually, the person or company you partner with to build the site can provide ongoing support and updates.
 Plus, a solid custom website should have clean, structured code.
-This can help reduce tech issues in the first place.
+These are things to look for in a web designer and can help reduce tech issues in the first place.

 On top of that, it also makes regular updates and site maintenance easier and more efficient.
 And, if something does happen or you want new functionality, you have someone you can reach out to who you know you can trust and is familiar with your site.

 There are also some drawbacks to a custom website.
 Here are a few cons of a custom website:

 Because a custom website is designed and built from scratch to suit your business, it will cost more initially than a website template or a website builder.
 For businesses that have the budget and are looking for an option that will grow seamlessly with them, a custom approach is more than worth the investment.